Startup Growth Marketing on a Bootstrap Budget

 Q: Should we run any paid ads on bootstrap budget?

 Not initially.
-Bootstrapping means maximizing free channels first.
+Bootstrapping means maximising free channels first.
 Once you have product-market fit and organic channels are working, then consider ads to amplify.
 Early ads on unvalidated products waste limited capital.

 Q: How much time should founder spend on marketing?